bstill66/DssStatus/README.md

 --password     User Password for Authorization [nargs=0..1] [default: ] --url          URL Endpoint for service [nargs=0..1] [default: "/qoe/snapshot"]
 ```

+By using the -u and --password option, the server will require the specified user and password as part of a Basic Authentication process.
+The client
+accessing the API will need to provide the same credentials.
 #### fromJson
 This utility reads a JSON formatted file (based on the ICD) and generates the
 Base64 output. `./fromJson <input file>`.